inspire-eu-validation/view-service/wmts-1.0.0/at79-getcapabilities-layer-metadata-element.md

 **Notes**

-The multiplicity of this element is 1 in each Layer element.
+The multiplicity of Metadata element is 0 or more in each Layer element.

 **Contextual XPath references**